qlab-utwente/Quantum-Dice-by-UTwente/Arduino/dice_state.md

-# Flowchart for determining the upward-facing number on the dice display #
+# Function for determining the upward-facing number on the dice display #

 Starting conditions: the dice is in state INITMEASURED (in which the dice becomes in dice state MEASURED) after rolling the dice.

+Input are:

+- the measureAxis (X, Y or Z)
+- the upside of the dice (X0, X1, …, Z1)
+- the DiceNumber of the upward-facing side of the previous rolling
+- the measureAxis and diceNumber as send by the sister dice to the dice
+- current diceState (SINGLE, MEASURED, (UN_)ENTANGLED_AB1, (UN_)ENTANGLED_AB2, MEASURED_AFTER_ENT)
+-

+Output:
+- the numbers to display on the upward-facing and downward-facing display
+- messages to sister dice of  measureAxis and diceNumber
+- diceState  is MEASURED

 ```mermaid